 Do you find this shocking?
 I don’t!
 This is something I hear a lot.
 Just the other day even, I heard from another student who said this:

 “After starting Ziva, sex is now fun, comfortable, loving and primal.”

 So why does meditation make you better in bed?
 Well, let’s consider context first.
 Many of us are stressed out, whether from work, our relationships, money, and a whole host of other reasons, circumstantial and otherwise.
 Stress increases cortisol and adrenaline levels, and these increased levels of cortisol and adrenaline decrease desire and performance (among other negative effects).

-Well, I am sure you’ve heard that meditation is an incredibly powerful stress-reducing tool.
-Therefore, it stands to reason that meditation can increase sexual desire and performance by reducing cortisol and adrenaline levels.
+Meditation is one of the strongest, most effective tools we have to heal stress at the root level.
+Therefore, it stands to reason that meditation can increase your desire and performance by reducing cortisol and adrenaline levels.

 1. Meditation gives you deep rest, which means more energy for sex.